lilDorito/star-wars-galaxy-map/README.md

 # Star Wars Galaxy Map

 ## Overview:
-This project is a Star Wars Galaxy Map (of Navigational Archive) built with React.
+This project is a Star Wars Galaxy Map (or Navigational Archive) built with React.
 It allows users to explore various star systems from the Star Wars universe, displaying their locations and info in a visually engaging way.

 ## Features:
 - Interactive map displaying star systems and galaxy regions.